Underwater Photography Blogs & Tips

 Get the latest in adventure straight to your mailbox

 No matter where you are on your underwater photography journey you’ll no doubt have questions.
 You’re likely to want to connect with likeminded aquatic paparazzi to get down and dirty with the details too.
-We scoured the digital world to bring you some of the best resources out there that offer valuable underwater photography tips.
+We scoured the digital world to bring you some of the best blogs and online resources out there that offer valuable underwater photography tips.

 Below is a summary of the best websites for you to check out.
 All are packed with tips, guides, ideas, forums and much more.
 Each is a little different, and you’re likely to dive in and out of a few of them as your needs differ.